sgravrock/adventofcode/2022/pascal/README.md

 know for sure what I'm depending on without actually trying these out on a variety of compilers.

+A few days use Object Pascal.
+That extension was and is widespread, but I would expect modern dialects to have departed somewhat from the 1980s/90s flavor.

 I/O is at least a little unportable in every case.
 Some days use `OldFileName`, which is a built-in function that shows the standard file open dialog.
 As far as I know it's unique to THINK Pascal.
 Others use Macintosh system I/O. In